+Once we find a minimal set we can check whether it gives a KS hypergraph or not.
+If it does, we have a new master set which likely contains many smaller KS hypergraphs that we can search for using other methods.

-Once we have the MMPH of hyperedges, we can also check quite easily to see if any particular vertices can be removed from the MMPH to leave behind a smaller KS MMPH, and in many cases this allows us to remove one or two vertices, and in certain special cases it allows us to remove a significant number.
-Once we have removed the extraneous vertices, we have an optimal seed MMPH to use for generating new MMPHs in higher dimensions.
+To use the new sets as parents in another round of upscaling to higher dimension, we want the new KS sets with smallest number of vectors, so we also check whether any particular vertices can be removed, along with all of their associated edges, to leave a smaller KS hypergraph behind, and in many cases this allows us to remove several extraneous vectors.

-Finding new MMPHs proceeded in a cyclic way, using known KS MMPH in small dimensions to find the new ones in slightly higher dimensions, keeping the smallest ones, and then using all of the MMPHs in lower dimensions to look for MMPHs in slightly higher dimensions.
-In some cases, we also used larger parent MMPHs in order to find larger new MMPHs from which many of the vertices could then be stripped out, which actually resulted in the smallest new MMPHs in certain dimensions.
-We probably have not found the smallest MMPHs with these vector components for $d>8$, but it seems likely that we do have them for $4 \leq d \leq 8$ (and there are none for $d=3$).
+Finding new KS sets proceeds in a cyclic way, combining known KS set in small dimensions to find the new ones in slightly higher dimensions, keeping the smallest ones, and then repeating this process and moving to higher dimensions at each iteration.
+We probably have not found the smallest sets with vector components $\{0,\pm 1\}$ for ${\rm dim}>8$, but it seems likely that we do have them for $4 \leq{\rm dim}\leq 8$.

-Finding the MMPHs with the fewest vertices is also important for computing a set of hyperedges, which takes time that scales exponentially with both the dimension and the rough number of vertices in the set.
+Finding the KS sets with the fewest vertices is also important for computing their set of edges, which takes time that scales exponentially with both the dimension and the rough number of vertices in the set.